 My name is Andrew Erics.
 I lived, once, in a city called New York.
 My mother is Terrie Erics.
 She’s in the phone book.
-If you know the city, and you read this, find her.
-Don’t show her this, but tell her I love her, and that I’m trying to come home.
 It all started when I decided, around the time that I turned twenty-five, that it was time for me to give up taking my backpack in to work.
 I had an mp3 player, which helped pass the time for a while, but when it broke – it would shut down at the end of every song if I didn’t skip to the next track manually – I gave that up too.
 Just as people-watching was threatening to get unbearably boring, I found my first incongruity.
 He was on the subway in the afternoons.
 By the time the subway reached my stop, I found myself queasy, and when I exited the car my hands were shaking like I was having a nicotine fit.
+I found myself intentionally dawdling after work in the afternoons, stopping to browse in kiosks in the mall near the subway even when I didn’t intend on buying anything.
 They didn’t, though, not in any way that I could tell.
 He hadn’t gone anywhere!
-I lost my job the next week.
-Instead, I waited.
+He ignored me.